 JENNY: [played by Isabelle Nélisse] I’ve met two very special people.

-MRS. G: [played by Elizabeth Debicki] That is an excellent coat.
+MRS. G: [played by Elizabeth Debicki] Bill is an excellent coach.

 BILL: [played by Jason Ritter] Jenny, do you trust me?

 JENNY: Mrs. G was the most beautiful woman I had ever met.

 MRS. G: There are no bad horses, only bad riders.

 JENNIFER: I need to talk about it with someone who was there.